ANNITAMARIA/ANNITAMARIA/README.md

 I am currently a fellow at The Knowledge House with an expected graduation date of September 2023.
 I am excited to leverage my experience to drive meaningful change and protect against cyber threats.
-With a strong focus on collaboration, innovation, and meticulous attention to detail, I am driven to make a lasting impact in the cyber security field.
+With a focus on collaboration, innovation, and meticulous attention to detail, I am driven to make a lasting impact in the cyber security field.

 Thank you for taking the time to learn more about me.
 I welcome opportunities to connect, collaborate, and contribute to the ever-evolving field of cyber security.